ted-spence-avalara/developer-dot/avatax/dev-guide/discounts-and-overrides/discounts.md

 You have several options for handling discounts with AvaTax.
 However, before we get to into the details we need to call out the different types of discounts you can apply as each is handled differently.
 Vendor discounts are simply a price reduction in the sale amount of an item or service.
 Whereas 3rd party (manufacturer) discounts are, generally speaking, a price reduction sponsored by the manufacturer where the vendor is compensated for the reduced price.
 When dealing with Vendor discounts, there are three basic ways to include the discount in your GetTax request:

-<h3>Apply the discount prior to making the tax calculation request.</h3>
+<h3>Apply the Discount Prior to Making the Tax Calculation Request</h3>
 MORE DETAIL
 <ul class="dev-guide-list">
     <li>What are you doing</li>